peterwwillis/devopsyoga-content/practices/index.md

 # DevOps Practices

 DevOps encompasses engineering, business, and cultural practices.
-These practices should result in measurably more stable products that can be delivered quicker than using more traditional methods.
+These practices should result in measurably more stable products that can be delivered quicker than more traditional methods.

 ---